lathoub/Arduino-AppleMIDI-Library/README.md

 * Automatic instantiation of AppleMIDI object (see at the end of 'AppleMidi.h')

 ## Installation
-From the Arduino IDE LIbrary Manager, search for AppleMIDI
+From the Arduino IDE Library Manager, search for AppleMIDI

 ## Basic Usage
 ```